myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-27T23:16:00.905Z
+>
+> We still can’t upload gifs, but we can choose available gifs from this icon like Graysky :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-27T22:59:50.225Z
 >
 >